-Elliott Wave Theory: Ralph Nelson Elliott's technique for understanding market cycles through patterns.
+Elliott Wave Theory: Ralph Nelson Elliott's Technique for Analyzing Market Cycles

 Ralph Nelson Elliott created the Elliott Wave Theory in the 1930s.
 He researched 75 years of financial data.
 He found that markets move in predictive patterns—just like fractals.